 Hardware engineers design and develop computer systems and their physical components.
-Their work also involves the extensive testing and modification of initial designs, along with maintenance tasks like applying product updates.
+The standard computer hardware engineer job also involves the extensive testing and modification of initial designs, along with maintenance tasks like applying product updates.

 On many custom projects, hardware and software development needs overlap.
 Hardware engineers often collaborate with software engineers and developers to ensure seamless compatibility.